Parker, Arizona

-Parker (Mojave 'Amat Kuhwely, formerly 'Ahwe Nyava) is a city in and the county seat of La Paz County, Arizona, United States, on the Colorado River in Parker Valley.
+Parker (Mojave 'Amat Kuhwely, formerly 'Ahwe Nyava) is a town in and the county seat of La Paz County, Arizona, United States, on the Colorado River in Parker Valley.
 As of the 2020 census, the population of the city was 3,417.

 History

 Founded in 1908, the town was named after Ely Parker, the first Native American commissioner for the U.S. government.
 The original town site of Parker was surveyed and laid out in 1909 by Earl H. Parker, a railroad location engineer for the Arizona & California Railway.
 The town officially incorporated in 1948 and became the county seat for the newly created La Paz County on January 1, 1983.

 Camp Colorado and Parkers Landing

 The town's name and origin began when a post office called Parker was established January 6, 1871, at Parker's Landing and the site of the Parker Indian Agency, named for Ely Parker, on the Colorado River Indian Reservation, four miles downriver from the site of the railroad bridge of the modern town, to serve the Indian agency.
 What became Parkers Landing was established on the river as the place to land and pick up cargo and personnel for the Indian Agency and the U. S. Army detachment that was stationed there at Camp Colorado from 1864 to 1869, during the first years of the Reservation.
 Camp Colorado was abandoned after sparks from the departing steamboat Cocopah rapidly burned down the brush huts of the officers of the garrison, and endangered its barracks and storehouses.